xajkep/Teaching-HEIGVD-RES-2015-Labo-00/README.md

 ![image](./diagrams/netbeans-logo.png)

 In this course, we will be writing a lot of code, mostly in Java.
-We use Netbeans to prepare that labs and samples.
+We use Netbeans to prepare the labs and samples.
 So, if you use Netbeans, your life will be easier.
 If you prefer to use another IDE, that should be fine for most of the labs (we will let you know otherwise).
 But we will not be able to provide individual support for all IDEs, so you have to be ready to investigate issues on your own.

 #### 2.4.
 Install and get familiar with a *real* command line tool